skrey/yellow-extensions/plugins/vimeo/README.md

 How to embed a video?
 ---------------------
-Create a shortcut in the format `[vimeo ID]`, you can add optional arguments:
+Create a `[vimeo]` shortcut.

+The following arguments are available, all but the first argument are optional:

 `ID` = last part of a link, e.g. `http://vimeo.com/13387502`
 `STYLE` = video style, e.g. `left`, `center`, `right`
 `WIDTH` = video width, pixel or percent